YMCA Australia: History

+YMCA Australia began in Adelaide on 15 March 1851.
+In 1853, branches opened in both Melbourne and Sydney; and in Hobart in 1854.
+In 1855, YMCA Australia gained full member status of the World Alliance of the YMCAs.
+The Y Australia is also a member of the Asia & Pacific Alliance of YMCAs.
+The National Committee of YMCAs comprising New Zealand and Australia was formed in 1906, later separating between the two countries in 1920.

+South Australia

-It was into this social setting that in February 1850 a meeting was called primarily for the formation of an Association (apparently meaning a Y.M.C.A.) for apprentices and others, after their day's work, to enjoy books, lectures, discussions, readings, friendly relief and recreation for a leisure hour.
-In September 1850 records show that this became "The Young Men's Christian Association of South Australia" as evidenced by a member's letter in London Y.M.C.A.
-Report 1851.
+In February 1850 a meeting was called primarily for the formation of an association for apprentices and others, after their day's work, to enjoy books, lectures, discussions, readings, friendly relief and recreation for a leisure hour.
+In September 1850 records show that this became "The Young Men's Christian Association of South Australia" as evidenced by a member's letter in London YMCA Report 1851.

-There was no census in 1850, but the 1851 census put the total population of South Australia at 63,700 with males numbering 35,302.

-The discovery of gold in Ballarat caused a large migration from South Australia and by 1852 some 8000 had left for the Goldfields.
-As a consequence the various YMCA groups that had become established failed and by 1870 none remained.
+The discovery of gold in Ballarat caused a large migration from South Australia and by 1852 approximately 8,000 residents left for the Goldfields.
+As a consequence, the various established YMCA groups failed and by 1870 none remained.

-"The next available authentic record of an Association in South Australia does not appear until some members of London Y.M.C.A. coming to Adelaide, joined with ex members of the defunct original Adelaide Branch, and also members of the Brompton Association.
-A meeting of promoters was also held at Presbyterian Church.
-They became associated in the Exchange Room of the Adelaide Town Hall (now the Queen Adelaide Room) on 28 November 1878 at a public meeting for the promotion of a revival of the Y.M.C.A. in Adelaide.
-Sir John Colton (a member of the Adelaide Association in 1853 and a founder of Prince Alfred College) had been asked to preside, but was absent through illness and the chair was occupied by Mr. Richard Searle (a managing partner of D & W Murray and Co) who became the first President of the Association.
-A committee was formed to draft a constitution, later drawn up and signed by 585 Adelaide young men."
+On 28 November 1878, a public meeting was held in the Exchange Room of the Adelaide Town Hall, for the promotion of a revival of the YMCA in Adelaide.
+Sir John Colton was asked to preside, but was absent through illness and the chair was occupied by Richard Searle who became the inaugural president of the association.
+A committee was formed to draft a constitution, later drawn up and signed by 585 Adelaide young men.

-Since that time the YMCA has operated continuously, been part of the fabric of the state and served the community of South Australia.

 Leading the YMCA was regarded as a calling and attracted men of compassion and social conscience.
-Not known as chief executive officers until the 1990s, they were known as General Secretaries.

-With the YMCA of Adelaide one of the very early organisations for social good it attracted some of the state's leading influential figures to its board and men of high calibre as General Secretary.
+With the YMCA of Adelaide one of the very early organisations for social good it attracted some of the state's leading influential figures to its board and the role of General Secretary.

-The history of the organisation in South Australia is very much tied to the leadership by both General Secretaries (CEOs) and the presidents along with the boards who backed them.